chrisisler/wavematch/README.md

 wavematch({ age: 21.5 })(
   (obj = { age: Number }) => 'got a number',
              // ^^^^^^ Invalid JSON5 here throws the error!
-  // Fix: Use desired key name to match and destructure (age = Number) => 'got a number!'
+  // Fix: Use desired key name to match and destructure:
+  (age = Number) => 'got a number!'
 )
 ```